DavidHuie/vscode-chatgpt/README.md

 # vscode-chatgpt

-This is a fork of the original version that enables local vsix builds, and API usage of GPT4.
+This is a fork of the original version that enables local vsix builds and API usage of GPT4.

+Tons of props to @gencay for originally shipping the project!

 # How to run